 We confirmed that VAT due for recovery at 31st March 2022 has been reclaimed from HMRC.
-We further reviewed the first quarterly VAT reclaim for the year agreeing amounts to the nominal ledger and agreeing receipt of the reclaim to the cash book.
+We further reviewed the quarterly VAT reclaims for the year agreeing amounts to the nominal ledger and agreeing receipt of the reclaims to the cash book.
+We confirmed the year end VAT debtor was included in the AGAR reconciliation.

-No matters have been identified in this area from our work to date.
-At our final visit we will review outturn expenditure against budget investigating any unusual items.
+No matters have been identified in this area from our work.
+Based on our testing payments are supported by invoices.